 According to the Administrative Regulations on Internet Audio-Visual Program Service, or the Internet Audio-Visual Program Regulations, promulgated by the SAPPRFT and the MIIT on December 20, 2007 and were latest amended on August 28, 2015, "internet audio-video program services" means producing, editing and integrating of audio-video programs, supplying audio-video programs to the public via the internet, and providing audio-video programs uploading and transmission services to a third party.
-Entities providing internet audio-video programs services must obtain a license for online transmission of audio-visual programs, or Audio-Visual License issued by the National Radio and Television Administration.
+Entities providing internet audio-video programs services must obtain a license for online transmission of audio-visual programs, or Audio-Visual License.
 Entities engaged in Internet audio-visual program services without obtaining such Audio-Visual License may be subject to warning, order to rectify, and a fine of no more than RMB30,000.
 Under serious conditions, the equipment used for such activities shall be confiscated and a fine of one but no more than two times of the investment amount may be imposed.
-However, according to the relevant PRC laws and regulations, an applicant for the Audio-Visual License shall be a wholly state-owned or state-controlled entity.
-We therefore are not eligible to apply for the Audio-Visual License.

-In addition, according to the Certain Decisions on the Entry of the Non-state-owned Capital into the Cultural Industry promulgated by the State Council and effective on April 13, 2005, and the Several Opinions on Canvassing Foreign Investment into the Culture Sector promulgated by Ministry of Culture and Tourism of the PRC, or the MCT, the SAPPRFT, the National Development and Reform Commission, or the NDRC, and MOFCOM and effective on July 6, 2005, non-state-owned enterprises and foreign investors are not allowed to conduct the business of transmitting audio-visual programs via an information network.
+However, according to the Certain Decisions on the Entry of the Non-state-owned Capital into the Cultural Industry promulgated by the State Council and effective on April 13, 2005, and the Several

+Opinions on Canvassing Foreign Investment into the Culture Sector promulgated by Ministry of Culture and Tourism of the PRC, or the MCT, the SAPPRFT, the National Development and Reform Commission, or the NDRC, and MOFCOM and effective on July 6, 2005, non-state-owned enterprises and foreign investors are not allowed to conduct the business of transmitting audio-visual programs via an information network.